by Jeremy Porter

 Still, I have come to realize that most companies still don't see a need for social media and search engine marketing.
 Social media marketing is crucial especially when it comes to managing not only an online presence but an overall brand both online and offline.

-An article in the New York Times examines managing an online reputation.
+examines managing an online reputation.
 Whether you like it or not, your customers are online talking about you and the whole wide world is listening.
 According to the article, local review sites are reshaping the world of small business by becoming the new Yellow Pages, one-stop platforms where customers can find a business — and also see independent critiques of its performance.

 The article goes on to say for some business owners, this is a terrifying prospect that seems more like mob rule than the wisdom of crowds.
 Negative reviews can hang an albatross around your neck if they appear prominently in search results.
 Happily, there is a big upside: referrals from happy clients are traditionally the best source of new business — and online forums are powerful word-of-mouth.
 The review process has been democratized.